mramshaw/Buildroot/README.md

 The kernel is the bare minimum required to run the computer so that accessing hardware requires loading device drivers.

-Device drivers generally run in __kernel space__ (as opposed to [user space](http://en.wikipedia.org/wiki/User_space)) as this is generally needed to deliver the level of performance modern applications require.
+Device drivers generally run in __kernel space__ (as opposed to [user space](http://en.wikipedia.org/wiki/User_space), sometimes referred to as __userland__) as this is generally needed to deliver the level of performance modern applications require.

 For additional performance, compiling needed device drivers into a kernel is fairly trivial.

 The difficulty comes in specifying the device drivers to compile into the kernel so as to deliver increased performance under a normal workload.
-There can be what seem like hundreds of options to specify.
+There can be what seem like hundreds of options to specify, as well as dependencies to sort through.

 This is where Buildroot really shines, as it offers a rich selection of predefined configurations.